Git Reset Hard Explained: Irreversibly Deleting Commits (Caution!)

 git push --force

-This process effectively erases the problematic changes and resets the repository as if the subsequent commits never occurred.
+This process deletes the problematic changes and resets the repository as if the subsequent commits never happened.

-In some cases, performing a Git reset might result in merge conflicts when other team members try to pull the latest changes.
-This happens because their local repository still contains the commits that you have removed.
+In some cases, a Git reset can lead to merge conflicts when other team members try to pull the latest changes.
+This happens because their local repository still contains the commits you removed.

-To resolve merge conflicts, your team members will need to perform a git pull
+To resolve merge conflicts, they need to perform a git pull

 with the --rebase